clas-web/multisite-csv-importer/readme.md

 ## Features

-- Imports post title, body, excerpt, tags, date, categories etc.
+- Imports post title, body, excerpt, tags, date, categories, etc. into a site within the multisite WordPress install.
-- Supports custom fields, custom taxonomies and comments
+- Supports custom fields and custom taxonomies.
 - Deals with Word-style quotes and other non-standard characters using WordPress' built-in mechanism (same one that normalizes your input when you write your posts)